 Russia to support peace in South Ossetia despite all provocations - Lavrov

-Russia expects that Georgia will honor its commitments not to use force against its neighbors and in return will use only international law mechanisms in establishing justice in the Transcaucasian region, the Russian Foreign Minister said on a visit to South Ossetia.
+Russia expects that Georgia will honor its commitments not to use force and will use only international law mechanisms in establishing justice in the Transcaucasian region, the Russian Foreign Minister said on a visit to South Ossetia.